Treating Multiple Tics: A Single Dad Nails It

 First, I went completely organic at the age of 16 or 17.
 I convinced my dad to only buy organic food because of what I discovered about conventional farming practices.
 As a senior in high school, I was what I like to call an “in public vegetarian” after watching multiple documentaries.
 I strongly believed that we should only be eating sustainably sourced animal products in order to avoid consuming corn-fed and grain-fed meat, as well as toxins such as GMO’s, pesticides, hormones, herbicides, etc.

 I later discovered the link between these harmful additives and chemicals and neurotoxicity, which was one reason I became a vegan.
 I ended up cutting out dairy after seeing a naturopath for my eczema and acne.
-My acne was so bad, I couldn’t go without makeup!
-I didn’t realize what I was eating could have such a profound effect on my skin until I discovered the connection between bacterial overgrowth in the gut and systemic inflammation in the body.
+My acne was so bad, I couldn’t go without makeup.
+I didn’t realize that what I was eating could have such a profound effect on my skin until I discovered the connection between bacterial overgrowth in the gut and systemic body inflammation.

 I cut out eggs shortly after this (because I wanted to be vegan, not for any other health reason).
 I didn’t cut out gluten until about 1 year later.
 That turned out to be one of the best decisions I’ve ever made.
 I learned it had been disrupting my sleep, keeping excess weight on, and causing gastric upset.